 Caravan – Duke Ellington and His Orchestra

 Band leader Duke Ellington first started to make waves in the early 1920s, and he continued to dominate the big band and jazz scene well into the 1930s.
 His tune ‘Caravan,’ written with Juan Tizol, had an exotic feel thanks to his orchestra’s riveting performance.
-Actor Woody Allen used the song in two films, and in 2014 it was an important part of the movie Whiplash.
+Filmmaker Woody Allen used the song in two of his films, and in 2014 it was an important part of the movie Whiplash.

 The Peanut Vendor – Red Nichols